 Praised by Opera News as possessing a "smoky-dark baritone," American baritone Samuel Schultz maintains a diverse career of operatic and concert performances.
 Growing up the 4th of five boys in Elk Mound, Wisconsin—population: 750—Samuel is not the everyday opera singer.
 He may dabble with the piano & whip up mousse expertly, but he retains that certain laid-back, amiable Midwestern quality.
 After all, he first tried out the piano as a kid in Elk Mound.

-Mr. Schultz’s upcoming engagements include his role and company debut as Schaunard in La Bohème with Opera Omaha and his role debut as Ko-Ko in The Mikado with Performance Santa Fe.
-He will also be featured on an upcoming album on which he will be heard performing the world premiere recording of Gettysburg by William Bolcom.
+Mr. Schultz’s upcoming engagements include his role and company debut as Harlekin in Ariadne auf Naxos with Berkshire Opera Festival, Jesus in Arvo Pärt's Passio with Music at Trinity (Worcester), and a recital tour.
+He recently made is company and role debuts as Howie Albert in Champion with Washington National Opera, Schaunard in La Bohème with Opera Omaha and Ko-Ko in The Mikado with Performance Santa Fe.
+He can be heard on a recently-released recording performing the world premiere of Gettysburg: July 1, 1863 by William Bolcom.